-The Pentagon’s Defense Advanced Research Projects Agency, better known as DARPA, has a reputation for applying innovative solutions to practical problems.
-Getting personnel and vehicles off of roads with known threats, such as improvised explosive devices, or IEDs, is one such problem.
-DARPA is addressing this problem in a program called Transformer.
+The Pentagon’s Defense Advanced Research Projects Agency, better known as DARPA, has a reputation for demonstrating innovative solutions to practical problems.

-“Transformer could advance several key technologies to achieve an operational VTOL system with a more compact footprint than those of conventional helicopters and couples this with higher cruise speeds,” Renshaw noted.
-“We created a technology maturation plan that leads to an operational design.”
+“ARES will demonstrate several key technologies to achieve an operational VTOL system with a more compact footprint than those of conventional helicopters and couples this with higher cruise speeds,” Renshaw noted.

-After being selected for the second phase of DARPA’s Transformer program in 2011, the Lockheed Martin team matured its concept and completed a preliminary design review with DARPA and other technical experts in 2012.
+After being selected for Phase 2 of DARPA’s program in 2011, the Lockheed Martin team matured its concept and completed a preliminary design review with DARPA and other technical experts in 2012.

 The preliminary design was the basis for the Phase 3 effort, which involves designing and building the prototype system.
-Lockheed Martin won the $20.3 million Phase 3 contract in late 2012 to perform detail design work and risk reduction tests that lead to a Critical Design Review.
-Following this review, DARPA will decide if it will exercise a further option to build and then fly the prototype in 2015.
+Lockheed Martin’s team won the Phase 3 contract in late 2012 to perform detail design work and risk reduction tests that led to a Critical Design Review in late 2013.
+Following this review, DARPA has decided to exercise a further option to build and then fly the ARES prototype in 2015.

 Lockheed Martin has a head start in developing and fielding unmanned VTOL systems with the K-MAX unmanned cargo helicopter currently in operation with the United States Marine Corps in Afghanistan.
 K-MAX helicopters are flown by remote pilots with navigation automated between mission waypoints and payloads carried on an external cargo sling.